 Bulleted lists may not comprise more than 20% of the narrative.
 Just want to verify, that the bulleted items within the templates provided are not included in 20% of the narrative portion.
 The RFA training had several items within the templates provided bulleted, which would exceed 20%.
 Templates and forms are not considered narratives.
 The 20% guidance about bullets is for the narrative portions only.

 Our district is in its fourth year of partnership with The XXXXX.
 We have also had over 20 staff members attend their Annual conference and hear experts in the field of the science of reading speak.
 We are also sending three staff members to XXXXX this year to learn at their annual conference.
 Our elementary teachers (P-6th) have received 72+ hours of professional learning from XXXXXXX, and our HS teachers (7th – 12th) have received over 36 hours of professional learning.
 We will continue to partner with this group moving forward.
 This group assisted us in our selection of CKLA (P-5) and Amplify (6-8) and they provide ongoing coaching and professional learning on our implementation.
 I share this because we are highly interested in the KYCL grant, however, XXXXXX is not one of the providers that we can use as part of this grant, and we are not going to move away from them as they continue to provide invaluable insight for our district and we are seeing gains in instruction and overall student achievement.
 If the district has already met all of Level 1 grant activities, they can apply for the KyCL25 grant to support Level 2 grant activities.
 A district can continue professional learning that has already started and purchased from other funds.
 The professional learning plan must show 2-to-4 years of implementation support and HQIRs for all levels as part of Level 1 grant activities.
 KyCL25 grant funds can only be used to purchase approved professional learning providers.
-The only approved providers for the KyCL25 grant are listed in the RIVET Education or through EPIC Professional Learning.
+The only approved providers for the KyCL25 grant are listed in the RIVET Education PLPG or through EPIC Professional Learning.

 What if we have more than 7 daycare partners as a large district?
 Or do we limit it to 7?
 The early childcare goal is to connect with partners who are providing support from birth to age 5 to increase oral language and strengthen readiness to learn to read.
 The grant has a minimum required number of partners; however, a district may choose to increase the number of partnerships.
 Examples of early childcare and education providers that would be appropriate to use as partners would be licensed daycare centers, home-based daycare providers, Head Start, Early Head Start, private childcare centers, and public or private preschools if they serve students under age 5, or not yet enrolled in kindergarten.
 A district-administered early childcare center could be included as one partner for the grant.
 Morning and after-school care do not count as early childcare partners.